development6601/test-react-todo/hooks/README.md

 # 📁 hooks

-> Enhanced directory analysis of hooks
+> This directory, `hooks`, stores Git hooks for a temporary repository.

 ## 📋 Directory Overview

-Enhanced directory analysis of hooks
+This directory, `hooks`, stores Git hooks for a temporary repository.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files